idem-lab/example-greta-targets/README.md

 }
 ```

-An example usage of this would be as follows:
+An example usage of this when loading model objects in new sessions would be as follows:

 ```r
 # read in a greta model from another R session